symphonyoss/App-Integrations-Commons/README.md

 # Overview

-Integration Commons provides the common components required to build a new integration to Symphony Platform.
+Integration Commons provides the common components required to build a new integration to Symphony Platform, as the common base class for any WebHook based integration, Symphony authentication utility classes, metrics tools, and many other utility classes.

-The third-party services that would like to post messages into a configurable set of streams should define the integration-parent as a parent of your application.
+The third-party services that would like to post messages into a configurable set of streams should define the integration-parent as a parent of your maven project.

 Example: